SKSKSK94/SFND_Camera_Final/README.md

 One example of TTC of Lidar in case of <Detector, Descriptor> = <Shi-Tomashi, FREAK> is as follows.
 As you can see bold time in the column of TTC of Lidar of below table, a sudden increase in TTC has occured.
 In the formula for calculating the TTC of Lidar, **TTC = meanXCurr * dT / (meanXPrev - meanXCurr)**, a small value change in x in a continuous frame, **(meanXPrev - meanXCurr)**, caused a sudden increase in TTC.
 This is because distance to preceding car from previous data frame, **meanXPrev**, might have been influenced by some point cloud outliers, which result in shorter distance than the actual tailgate.
 Some of these outliers can be removed by sorting the x-values in ascending order, removing the front part and back part and calculating the mean for the rest(This can be found in the code in **FP.2**).
 By doing so, some way off can be removed but the rest of the way off(**bold type time in the TTC of Lidar column**) seems to be because the overall point cloud datas are skewed to one side considering top view image of point cloud within interesting bounding box.
+One of the other ways to solve this problem is to use a bigger **shrinkFactor**(=0.1~0.2) in order to get more stable and reliable cloud points within interesting bounding box.

 |Detector type|Descriptor type|Image number|TTC of Lidar|TTC of Camera|
 |:--------:|:--------:|:--------:|:--------:|:--------:|